opendocsg/opendoc-sensor-data-exchange/User Guide/Home Page.md

    ![Image not Available](Fig13.png)

-Upon successful log in, the Browse Topics page displays, see [Insert x-ref - Browse Topics]
+Upon successful log in, the Browse Topics page displays.
+For more related information about browse topics, see **Browse Topics**.

 ## Log in